All Episodes

 In fact, I saw that today.

-Zero trans fats is not low enough because you're allowed to con uh to say it's per serving if it's less than half a gram, you can say that it's zero.
+Zero trans fats is not low enough because you're allowed to say it's per serving if it's less than half a gram.

 Exactly.

-That that's one of the that's one of the main points.
+That's one of the main points.

-You know how big food is killing us.
+You know how big food is killing us?

 Wait, that's not my point.

-Your body builds almost everything, like your brain is mostly fat, all the hormones in your body are fat.
+Your body builds almost everything, like your brain is mostly fat.

-It can't pr it can't produce the correct levels.
+It can't produce the correct levels.

 What do we get?